-In the basic model, the monetary policy shocks are obtained from a VAR using a standard Choleski decomposition comparable to the one in Christiano et al. (1998) for the US.
-Peersman and Smets (2001a) also present the results for an alternative identification strategy, similar to Sims and Zha (1998), which allows for a contemporaneous interaction between the interest rate and the exchange rate.
+In the basic model, the monetary policy shocks are obtained from a VAR using a standard Choleski decomposition comparable to the one of Christiano, Eichenbaum and Evans (1998) for the US.
+Peersman and Smets (2001a) also present the results of an alternative identification strategy, similar to Sims and Zha (1998), with a contemporaneous interaction between interest rate and exchange rate.
 Moreover, monetary authorities do not react within the period to output and price movements because of information lags.
-The results of the estimates, when we use the contribution of these monetary policy shocks to the interest rate, are presented in the first columns of Table $7.^{20}$
+The results of the estimates, if we use the contribution of these monetary policy shocks to the interest rate, are presented in the first columns of table 7.24

 The conclusions are very similar to our basic analysis.
-The durability of the goods produced is again an important determinant for the total impact of monetary policy and balance sheet characteristics of the firms have a significant influence on the degree of asymmetry.
+The durability of the goods produced is still an important determinant for the total impact of monetary policy, and balance sheet characteristics of the firms have a significant influence on the degree of asymmetry.
 The significance of some variables is, however, slightly less.
-This is the case for the debt (FIN) and leverage ratio on the degree of asymmetry.
-These variables are only significant at the 10% level.21
+This is the case for the durability dummy on the total impact, and the debt (FIN) and leverage ratio on the degree of asymmetry.
+These variables are only significant at the 10 percent level.25